 So, what should you expect from the actual meeting with an attorney?
 Be prepared to tell the attorney your story.
 Also, be ready to explain your objectives and expectations.
 In the following paragraphs, I will limit the discussion to what to expect in the context of a consultation regarding basic estate planning and probate matters.
 However, similar principles also apply to all legal matters that you might discuss with an attorney.

-If you have an estate planning case, you should be prepared to discuss your specific objectives and goals with the attorney.
-Also, be prepared to talk about where you want your assets to go upon your death: will you make specific gifts to individuals?
+If you have an estate planning case, you should discuss your specific objectives and goals with the attorney.
+Also, talk about where you want your assets to go upon your death: will you make specific gifts to individuals?
 Will you make bequests to charities?
 Do any of your beneficiaries also have special needs to consider?
 Often times, it will be necessary to provide some background information to the attorney about your family – your spouse, your children, grandchildren, etc. Your relationships with various family members and your unique family dynamics, including personal issues that your family members may have, can and often do, influence the estate plan.

 In addition, be prepared to discuss your assets in general terms.
 For instance, do you have business interests, mineral interests, investments, life insurance, etc. Before implementing an estate plan you need to know what you own as well as your approximate net worth.
 This is because (1) it is required that a testator (person making a will) know the “nature and extent” of his/her property, and (2) the value of your property also determines whether to consider potential estate tax liability and appropriate planning.
-Usually, after the consultation, recommendations can be made for an estate plan tailored to your needs and objectives.
+Usually, after the consultation, recommendations for an estate plan are tailored to your needs and objectives.

 If you have a probate case, you should be prepared to discuss the Decedent’s (a/k/a the deceased) family, assets, and his/her will or trust.
 The original Will, if available, is very helpful and will need to be reviewed by the attorney.
 This means if you have the original, please bring it to the consultation.